aazksolutionsllc/visionauth/README.md

-# Floqen - Where APIs are born secure
+# VisionAuth - Where APIs are born secure

 A modern, professional website for Floqen — a platform that unifies the API lifecycle: Design → Publish Securely → Test → Subscribe → Consume.